Oneflow-Inc/libai/docs/source/tutorials/basics/Config_System.md

 Tokenization config must contain a tokenizer(e.g., `BertTokenizer`). `append_eod` and `make_vocab_size_divisible_by` are not necessary.

 `make_vocab_size_divisible_by` is used for padding the vocab size to be divisible by this value.
-This is added for computational efficiency when tensor parallelism.
+This is added for computational efficiency for tensor parallelism.

 ## Get the Default Config